tikv/rfcs/text/0084-pd-http-api-v2.md

 #### Custom action

 We have many custom actions in API V1, such as `/pd/api/v1/regions/split` or `/pd/api/v1/regions/scatter`, etc. In V2, We recommend using `/pd/api/v2/regions/:action` with `POST` method.
 There may be [segment conflicts with existing wildcard](https://github.com/gin-gonic/gin/issues/1301) when using gin as the web framework.
 But fortunately, we don't have this conflict problem after we change existed V1 API to V2.

+### Behavior changes

+In V2, we are planning to refactor the original store state.
+The previous implementation has some drawbacks:

+- the state which is defined between the ProtoBuf and PD has the conflict and only one state can be shown. e.g., a store with a `Down` state can be either `Up` or `Offline`
+- the `Offline` is misleading, some users regard it as the `Tombstone`
+- there is a lack of a state to describe the online process

+To solve the above problems, the store state is divided into the heartbeat status and the node state.
+The node state emphasizes the membership status of this store in the cluster.
+There are 4 states for it:

+- Preparing: represent the online process state, the store in this state more care about the balancing process.
+- Serving: the normal state for providing the service
+- Removing: just like the original `Offline`, but it's more clear
+- Removed: the same as the original `Tombstone`

+As for heartbeat status, we only add one normal status named `Alive` into the previous implementation.

+With these changes, we can do more things like dynamically adjusting scheduling parameters, progress estimation, etc.

+## Compatibility
+Once the implementation has been finished, we need to replace the old API with the new version for all components and tools.
+Also, we should let the user know about this change.
+The V1 will still leave for some time for compatibility and be deprecated finally.